 Apply to Knowledge River

-The Knowledge River program will give you a unique opportunity to prepare for a career as a librarian or information professional with a focus on Latino and Native American communities.
+The Knowledge River offers a unique opportunity to prepare for a career as a librarian or information professional with a focus on BIPOC, Latino, and Native American communities.

-- You must demonstrate a strong combination of knowledge, cultural sensitivity and commitment relating to Latino/Latina and/or Native American populations.
+- You must demonstrate a strong combination of knowledge, cultural awareness, and commitment relating to serving BIPOC, Latino, and/or Native American populations.

-- You must be willing and able to be a part of the Knowledge River learning and alumni community beginning with attendance and participation at the annual Knowledge River Orientation in Summer.
+- You must be willing and able to be actively involved as a member of the Knowledge River learning and alumni community beginning with attendance and participation at the annual Knowledge River Orientation in Summer.

-- You must indicate an aspiration to seek employment in a library or information environment upon graduation, and as an Library and Information Science professional and Knowledge River alumnus, continue to consider the needs of diverse communities.
+- You must indicate an aspiration to seek employment in a library or information environment upon graduation, and as an Library and Information Science professional and Knowledge River alumnus, continue to consider the needs of BIPOC communities.

-You must apply for admission to both the M.A. in Library and Information Science program and Knowledge River.
-Once accepted by the School of Information and the UA Graduate College, you will then be reviewed for admission into Knowledge River and considered for Knowledge River financial aid.
+You must apply for admission to both the M.A. in Library and Information Science program and also apply to Knowledge River.
+Once accepted by the School of Information and the UA Graduate College, you will then be reviewed for admission into Knowledge River and considered for Knowledge River program benefits.

 You should reference your intention to apply to Knowledge River in your statement of purpose when applying to the M.A. program.
 See M.A. admissions information.

 Knowledge River Application

-We are now taking applications for the 2020-2021 academic year for Cohort 20 to begin Summer / Fall 2021.
-If you would like to be added to the contact list and receive updates about deadlines and opportunities, please email email@example.com.
+We are now taking applications for the 2021-2022 academic year for Cohort 20 to begin Summer / Fall 2021.
+If you would like to be added to the contact list and receive updates about deadlines and opportunities, please email firstname.lastname@example.org.

-Financial assistance is available for a limited number of Knowledge River Scholars.
+Scholarship funding is available for a limited number of Knowledge River Scholars.
 Most of this aid is in the form of tuition remission through a graduate assistant (GA) position.
 Scholarships cover tuition, but do not cover any additional program fees.

-Criteria for Knowledge River financial aid are as follows:
+Criteria for Knowledge River scholarships are as follows:

 - Financial need (must complete the FAFSA form and the School of Information financial aid application)

-- Commitment to serving Latino/Latina and/or Native American populations
+- Commitment to serving BIPOC, Latino, and/or Native American populations

 - Demonstrated academic excellence and writing proficiency